Can Weed Make You Infertile? The Real Answer

 Progress has been made regarding the connection, or lack thereof, between cannabis use and human fertility.
 However, we are not at a point where a consensus can be reached.

 Select animal studies suggest that cannabis could play a part in hindering human fertility.
-And while it isn’t clear how many of these studies will find similar results in humans, any concerned would-be parents may want to consider reducing or eliminating cannabis use when trying to conceive.
+While it isn’t clear how many of these studies will find similar results in humans, any concerned would-be parents who use cannabis recreationally may want to consider reducing or eliminating cannabis use when trying to conceive.

 Want to learn more about the effects of cannabis use and fertility?
 Contact the experts at NuggMD today.
 We’ll connect you with a qualified physician in your state, just like we've done for over a million Americans!